Come si determina lo spessore dei filati: guida completa al titolo Nm

 Even with the same yarn:

-• loose knit = softer and fuller
+• loose work = softer and bulkier

 Why two yarns with the same Nm can be different